supsi-cs-student-projects/C4110Z.1-2025-Team-1/README.md

 - Streak page:\
   This page shows all the medals you have unlocked.\
   You can unlock a medal by playing the game for a certain number of days in a row.\
-  The medals are:
+  Medals are:
-  1 day - 3 days - 1 week - 2 weeks - 3 weeks - 1 month - 2 months - 3 months - 6 months - 9 months - 1 year.
+  - 1 day
+  - 3 days
+  - 1 week
+  - 2 weeks
+  - 3 weeks
+  - 1 month
+  - 2 months
+  - 3 months
+  - 6 months
+  - 9 months
+  - 1 year
 - Account page:\
-  This page shows your current statistics and allows you to reset them.\
+  This page shows your current statistics and allows you to reset them.